pingcap/tidb-operator/docs/backup-restore.md

 $ kubectl get pvc -n ${namespace} -l app.kubernetes.io/component=backup,pingcap.com/backup-cluster-name=${cluster_name}
 ```

-If you store your backup data to [Google Cloud Storage] or [Ceph Object Storage], you may view the backups by the related GUI or CLI tool.
+If you store your backup data to [Google Cloud Storage](https://cloud.google.com/storage/) or [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/), you may view the backups by the related GUI or CLI tool.

 ## Restore